garrettsomers/hot100plots/README.md

-hot100charts
+** hot100charts **

-This is the file containing all of the parsed charts.
+This is a folder containing all of the parsed charts.
 The files are pretty self-explanatory.